Want Straight Teeth without Metal Braces? Try Invisalign

 There’s many reasons.
 One, it’s virtually invisible (hence the name).
 If you’ve tried metal braces before, you know the pain of regular, re-tightening and the awkward looks from people staring at your teeth.
 That’s why Invisalign was created, to help people around the world get the benefits of straight teeth, without metal and wires bolted to their gums.

 Two, you can remove the Invisalign aligners for meals and special occasions.
-If your work involves you to meeting new people, then that first smile and handshake are all important.
+If your work involves meeting new people, then that first smile and handshake are all important.
 Invisalign allows you to remove the aligners for two hours a day so you can talk with confidence, woo new clients, then slip them back on.
 Even when the Invisalign clear braces are on, most people won’t even notice them.

 Three Invisalign aligners are thin and comfortable (they are a little tight with each new set of aligners you go through during the course of the treatment.
-No pain, no gain).
-There’s little to no impact on your ability to talk, with non of the ulcerations and discomfort that comes with conventional braces.
+No pain, no gain.
+There’s little to no impact on your ability to talk, with none of the ulcerations and discomfort that comes with conventional braces.
 Often once you’ve got the aligners on your teeth, you’ll forget they are even there.

 2. How does Invisalign actually work? (⇧ top)